Laws Of The Game: AYSO/Region 20 Modifications

 - Law 2–the Ball: Size/weight/material of the ball depends on age/division

 - Law 3–the Players: AYSO small-sided games and the use of “return substitutes”

 - Law 7–the Duration of the Match: Duration of the two (equal) halves of the game (and two equal halves of extra time) are age/division specific

 Modifications: The LOTG, AYSO and Region 20

 Region 20 AYSO is made up of several different Age Divisions and each division has somewhat different rules and guidelines that it follows to optimize the game for younger players.
-Go to the following link for a brief table/summary of the Division Guidelines for U8-U14.
+Go to the following link for the 5U-14U Division Guideline Table

 Please note that some of the modifications will differ from other regions (outside of Santa Monica/Region 20) and also from some of the guidelines proposed by National AYSO and USSF.
 These differences are partially due to Region 20 field availabilities/equipment resources (size of field of play and goals) and the number coaches and players (roster sizes, number of players on the field, use of goalkeepers, use of the Build Out Line, etc.) participating in the Region.
 Every year the Region 20 Board of Directors gather to discuss and fine tune the Division Guidelines in order to best utilize our resources and optimize the soccer experience for our young players.